sergei-mironov/litrepl/docs/development.md

 $ nix develop
 ```

-will ask Nix to install the development dependencies and open shell.
+will ask Nix to install the development dependencies and open the shell.

 ### Testing